finbourne/scheduler-sdk-java/sdk/docs/ApplicationMetadataApi.md

 > ResourceListOfAccessControlledResource listAccessControlledResources()

-[EXPERIMENTAL] ListAccessControlledResources: Get resources available for access control
+ListAccessControlledResources: Get resources available for access control

 Get the comprehensive set of resources that are available for access control